coinevo/documents/docs/es/commands/README.md

 Hidden command.
 Simply echo back the input arguments.
 This command is for testing.

-The difference between `echo` and `echojson` is that `echojson` has argument conversion enabled in the client-side table in qtum-cli and the GUI.
+The difference between `echo` and `echojson` is that `echojson` has argument conversion enabled in the client-side table in evo-cli and the GUI.
 There is no server-side difference.
 Here we echo the parameters used to setup a multisig address.

 ```